Definition

 Advantages and disadvantages

-Disadvantages, however, include:
+Disadvantages, however, include the following:

 • The Hadoop open source programming language requires a special set of skills many organizations do not have in-house or cannot afford.